F5Networks/k8s-bigip-ctlr/docs/README.rst

 .. danger::

-   The |kctlr| monitors the BIG-IP partition it manages for configuration changes.
+   The |kctlr| monitors the BIG-IP partition it manages for configuration changes (see :code:`verify-interval` in the :ref:`General configuration parameters <general configs>` table).
 If it discovers changes, the Controller reapplies its own configuration to the BIG-IP system.

    F5 does not recommend making configuration changes to objects in any partition managed by the |kctlr| via any other means (for example, the configuration utility, TMOS, or by syncing configuration with another device or service group).
 Doing so may result in disruption of service or unexpected behavior.